World Cup 2026 Odds: Who’s Favourite & Who Offers Value?

 Who are the favorites to win the World Cup 2026?

-Spain are the favorites at 5.00 (ibet), following their Euro 2024 victory.
-France (7.60) and England (7.60) follow closely as elite contenders.
-Brazil (8.00) and Argentina (9.00) complete the top tier of favorites.
+Spain are the favorites at 5.40 (ibet), following their Euro 2024 victory.
+England (6.60) and France (7.00) follow closely as elite contenders.
+Brazil (9.00) and Argentina (9.00) complete the top tier of favorites.
 These five teams account for roughly two-thirds of the implied probability across the entire field, indicating significant market confidence in established tournament performers.

 What are Spain’s World Cup 2026 odds at ibet?

-Spain are priced at 5.00 in decimal format with ibet, translating to a 20.0% implied probability of winning.
-This makes them the clear favorites based on their Euro 2024 victory and strong squad composition blending youth talent with proven winners.
+Spain is priced at 5.40 at ibet making them the clear favorites based on their Euro 2024 victory and strong squad composition blending youth talent with proven winners.

 Which teams offer the best value with the current World Cup 2026 odds?

-France at 7.60 and Germany at 13.00 represent strong value plays.
+France at 7.00 and Germany at 13.00 represent strong value plays.
 France combines tournament experience (2018 winners, 2024 Euro finalists) with defensive solidity, yet receive longer odds than England despite superior tournament pedigree.
-Germany’s young talent (Wirtz, Musiala) and historical pedigree may be underpriced at 13.00.
+The young talents from Germany (Wirtz, Musiala) and their historical pedigree make their 13.00 odds feel mispriced.
 Netherlands at 21.00 also offer excellent contrarian value for bettors believing their technical quality translates to tournament success.

 Can the USA, Mexico, or Canada win the World Cup?